brianwong778/Ticketmaster-To-Google-Calendar/README.md

 ## How It Works

 **Authentication and Initial Setup:**
-- **Login Page:** Users are greeted by a login page where they can sign in using Google OAuth2, facilitated by PassportJS.
+- **Login Page:** Users are greeted by a login page where they can sign in using Google OAuth2.
 - **Redirection:** Upon successful authentication, users are redirected to the main page of the application.

 **Event Searching and Management:**